- Photo Gallery

 - Joined Tennessee after three seasons as the offensive line coach at Cincinnati (2010-12) where he coached five Bearcats to All-Big East selections during his tenure

 - UC had the top scoring offense in the Big East in 2012

-- One All-Big East selection included 2010 second team All-Big East offensive lineman Jason Kelce, a 2011 Philadelphia Eagles draft pick who started every game as a rookie, and a 2014 Pro Bowler.
+- Coached 2010 All-BIG EAST offensive lineman Jack Kelce, who was a 2011 Philadelphia Eagles draft pick, starting every game as a rookie, and a 2014 Pro Bowler.

 - In 2011, UC averaged 385 yards per game, ranking No. 1 in the BIG EAST in overall yardage and rushing yardage while scoring an average of 33.3 points per game on the way to a BIG EAST Conference Championship and a win in the AutoZone Liberty Bowl over SEC foe Vanderbilt

 - The Bearcats led the Big East in rushing in 2011 and 2012

 - In 2010, Cincinnati led the Big East in scoring offense (27.1 ppg), total offense (417.3 ypg), passing offense (260.7 ypg), first downs (21.9 ypg), third-down conversions (45.6 pct.) and touchdown passes (27)

 - Coached at CMU from 2007-09, during which time Chippewa lineman received a total of six All-MAC selections.